 The following areas of potential risk would be a useful start point, though this is not an exhaustive list:

 - Members' welfare

 Putting an Annual Risk Assessment together

-The template for the Risk Assessment can be downloaded from the Exec Resources section of the SU website or can be provided by Student Activities – ask your Sports or Societies Coordinator for help if you’re uncertain of anything.
+The template for the Risk Assessment can be downloaded from this page of the SU website or can be provided by Student Activities – ask your Sports or Societies Coordinator for help if you’re uncertain of anything.

 For each risk area you identify think about what action you can take to minimise the risk or the effect, and ensure that the action is well-communicated and adhered to.